Dash

 Can users access their personal data?

-“a parent or legal guardian always has the right to: review the Personal Information we may have collected”
+“a parent or legal guardian always has the right to: review the Personal Information”

 Can users download/export their data?

-“The policy does not mention allowing users to download or export their personal data.”
+“The policy does not mention users downloading or exporting their data.”

 Is there a self-service data access tool?